Skip to main content

 Arduino Uno

 Arduino Uno is a popular microcontroller development board based on 8-bit ATmega328P microcontroller.
-Along with ATmega328P MCU IC, it consists other components such as crystal oscillator, serial communication, voltage regulator, etc. to support the microcontroller.
+Along with ATmega328P MCU IC, it consists of other components such as crystal oscillator, serial communication, voltage regulator, etc. to support the microcontroller.
+This article explores the Arduino UNO pin diagram in detail along with basics on how to use this board and upload your first code.

 Arduino Uno Pinout Configuration